Infrared Sauna

 Full Review · Cold Plunge

 The short version: Cold immersion therapy is one of the most potent recovery tools that exists.
-The question isn't whether cold plunge works — it's whether $2,000 is reasonable to bring it home.
-After 6 weeks of daily use, our answer is yes.
+After 6 weeks of daily use, our answer is yes — with conditions.

-When you submerge in water below 59°F, cold receptors signal the vagus nerve, triggering a parasympathetic response.
-The adrenal glands release norepinephrine — up to 300% increases documented by University of Warsaw research.
+When you submerge in water below 59°F, cold receptors send an immediate signal to the vagus nerve, triggering a parasympathetic response.
+Norepinephrine increases up to 300%.
 Inflammatory cytokines drop.
-The cold-induced vasoconstriction followed by vasodilation upon rewarming dramatically accelerates metabolic waste removal from muscle tissue.
+The cold-induced vasoconstriction followed by vasodilation dramatically accelerates removal of metabolic waste from muscle tissue.

 6 Weeks of Daily Use

-Protocol: 3–5 minutes at 50–55°F, 5 days per week.
-DOMS reduced dramatically by the following morning.
-Norepinephrine effect on mood was real — sustained clarity lasting 3–4 hours per session.
-Sleep quality improved on plunge days.
+Protocol: 3–5 minutes at 50–55°F, 5 days per week, post-training.
+DOMS reduction was dramatic.
+The norepinephrine effect on mood was real and consistent — post-plunge mental clarity lasted 3–4 hours per session.

 9.5